azizali/react-super-treeview/readme.md

 ### Step 2: Import styles to project

-Import ExpandableTree styles with `css` or `scss` file.
+Import SuperTreeview styles with `css` or `scss` file.

-The styles are in `node_modules/expandable-tree/dist/style.css or style.scss`
+The styles are in `node_modules/react-super-treeview/dist/style.css or style.scss`

 Note: When you use the `scss` file, you can modify the style variables for quick styling.